Precancerous conditions of the larynx

 Symptoms

-• a voice that tires easily (voice fatigue)
+• a weak voice or voice that tires easily

 Diagnosis